-Cron and Crontab Intro and Resources — Automate Tasks
+Cron Guide and Tutorials: Automate Tasks

 Cron jobs and crontabs: they sound futuristic.
 But to old hackers, they bring back memories of a simpler time of the Bourne shell and vi and AWK: Unix tools that aren't much used anymore.